CristopherNim/WGU-D206/D214/D214_Task_2.md

 ###### B.  Report on your data-collection process by describing the relevant data you collected, discussing one advantage and one disadvantage of the data-gathering methodology you used, and discussing how you overcame any challenges you encountered during the process of collecting your data.

 All data analyzed here comes from the Centers for Medicare and Medicaid Services.
 BuzzFeed News on GitHub put together the Dataset.
-The [Dataset](https://data.medicare.gov/data/nursing-home-compare) includes features like provider name, city, zip code, type of provider, business name, and hours of staff.
+The [Dataset](https://data.medicare.gov/data/nursing-home-compare) includes features like provider name, city, zip code, type of provider, business name, and hours of staff. total amount of fines in dollars, total number of penalties features will be remove, because if a fine occurs  money and a penalty will happen.

 Limitation: The dataset contains null values on the exact number of patients in care for each nursing home.
 Filling these missing values will prove to be challenging.
 Some of the rows with total staff hours also contain nulls.
 Delimitations: The Dataset has about ~14,000 rows, and some of the rows specified above will be removed with null values.